English Rajma (100 G) and Steamed Rice (1 Cup, Cooked)

 Portion Control

-Include a generous serving of non-starchy vegetables like spinach, broccoli, or bell peppers with your meal.
-They are low in carbohydrates and high in fiber, which can help stabilize blood sugar levels.
+Add non-starchy vegetables such as spinach, broccoli, or bell peppers to your meal.
+These vegetables are high in fiber, which can help regulate blood sugar levels.

 Stay Hydrated